 HUNTING IN THE TRAINING AREA

-- Fort Drum Regulation 420-3 Hunting, Fishing, & Other Outdoor Recreation (updated 1 Aug 2020) official version (31 pages with summary of changes).
-There will be no update before the 2021 hunting season.
+- Fort Drum Regulation 420-3 Hunting, Fishing, & Other Outdoor Recreation (Official Version effective & updated 1 Aug 2022 -- 29 pages with summary of changes).

 - Hunting Fort Drum brochure (updated August 2019)

 - Disabled Access Hunting on Fort Drum brochure (updated 2020)

 - Woodcock on Fort Drum in Northeastern Naturalist

 The Training Area is that portion of Fort Drum north of Rte.
 26. Approximately 70,000 acres of the Training Area is open for recreation including hunting.

 Hunting and other recreational use of Fort Drum is in accordance with New York State Hunting Laws and Fort Drum Regulation 420-3 Hunting, Fishing, & Other Outdoor Recreation (Unofficial Version effective & updated 1 Aug 2022).
 Fort Drum is Wildlife Management Unit 6H.
 Big game hunting seasons on Fort Drum coincide with the Northern Zone seasons in New York State.

 Scouting of training areas prior to the hunting season is permitted but hunters must have a Fort Drum Recreational Access Pass in their possession and must follow regular check-in/check-out procedures.

 All recreationists in Fort Drum training areas during any hunting season (September 1 - March 30 and May 1 - May 31) are required to visibly display a minimum of 144 square inches of blaze orange on the front and back of their upper bodies, and are also required to wear blaze orange headgear.